7 Best Vulnerability Scanning Tools & Software for 2025

 Scanning Capabilities

 We evaluated all tools on their core scanning features, vulnerability source quality, and false positive information.
-We evaluated infrastructure scanners based on support to scan a diverse range of devices found in the modern environment, including IoT, network equipment, and containers.
+We evaluated infrastructure scanners based on support to scan various devices in the modern environment, including IoT, network equipment, and containers.
 We compared webapp scanners based on scan type (DAST, IAST, etc.), CI/CD integration, API scans, and support for web forms, passwords, and dependencies.

 Integrations

-Vulnerability scanning tools need to plug into existing process for ready adoption and deployment.
-For integration concerns, we considered ease of installation, ease of administration, deployment options (SaaS, on-site, docker container, etc.), automation, and exporting vulnerabilities to existing IT ticketing systems or security incident and event management (SIEM) solutions.
+Vulnerability scanning tools must integrate with the existing process for ready adoption and deployment.
+For integration concerns, we considered ease of installation, administration, deployment options (SaaS, on-site, docker container, etc.), automation, and exporting vulnerabilities to existing IT ticketing systems or security incident and event management (SIEM) solutions.

 Customer Support

-Everyone needs help at some point, so for customer support, we considered hours of availability, the availability of diverse contact options (phone, Slack, etc.), and options for premium support.
-We also included support for sales channel partners under this category to consider the needs of various types of service providers and resellers.
+Everyone needs help at some point, so for customer support, we considered hours of availability, diverse contact options (phone, Slack, etc.), and options for premium support.
+We also included support for sales channel partners under this category to consider the needs of various service providers and resellers.

 Frequently Asked Questions (FAQ)